Tricky1975/TrickyUnits_CPP/readme.md

+# NOTE!

+Most of these units have been either moved or been rewritten from scratch for the [Slyvina project](https://github.com/Slyvina), and have henceforth been deprecated.
+They will from now on only be maintained because some projects of mine that are still in active use rely on those.
+If these have either been discontinued or been adapted/recreated for Slyvina, these units will also be discontinued.
+No new projects are planned for these units anymore.

 # TrickyUnits for C++

 This is just a collection of the quick "Units" I've set up for my work in C++.
 Please note, I've set everything with the use of Visual Studio 2019 in mind.
 That being said it is also possible that some references exist to libraries